konveyor/konveyor.github.io/content/Move2Kube/transformers.md

             ```
             The value of this field will be the same as the value in the original YAML, but it can be overriden using the `default` parameter.

-        - `default` : `any` can be used to override the default value for the field being parameterized.
+        - `default` : `any` Can be used to override the default value for the field being parameterized.
 For example: if the original value of `spec.replicas` was `2`, then the `values.yaml` would look like this:
             ```console
             $ cat values.yaml
             ```